 This time we are going to share a repair case about iPhone 6 won’t turn on and iPhone 6 no speaker sound.
 After a thoroughly troubleshooting, we found that this problem was caused by an oxidized pin of a pseudo soldered component.
 Some iPhone may have components pseudo soldering problem when leaving the factory.
 As time goes by, operating environment and personal habits of users may accelerate the oxidation or shedding of pseudo soldered components.
 Let’s see all the details.

-Customer says his iPhone 6 has no speaker when receiving calls, and no sound comes out when playing music by loudspeaker.
+The customer says his iPhone 6 has no speaker when receiving calls, and no sound comes out when playing music by loudspeaker.

 Diagnosis of iPhone 6 no speaker sound: